pranavsharma9/adversarial-attack-ml/README.md

 ## About the Project

-Adversarial Attack is the methodology used to trick deep neural networks to misclassify data by slightly perturbing the original data.
-These perturbations are so small that they aren't even visible to human eye.
+Adversarial attacks on image data are a type of machine learning (ML) attack that involves subtly modifying an image to trick a model into making an incorrect prediction.

-In this project I implement three types of attacks on MNIST dataset which are implemented based on the following papers:
+In this project I implement two types of attacks on MNIST dataset using PyTorch which are implemented based on the following papers:

 1. FGSM - [Link to paper](https://arxiv.org/abs/1412.6572)
 2. Deepfool Attack - [Link to paper](https://arxiv.org/abs/1511.04599)